joshraphael/ra4111/DESIGN.md

 ![level9mission2](badges/img/Level9Mission2.png "Level 9 Mission 2")

-Smash open the jar of insects
+Smash open the jar of insects and complete Level 9 Mission 2

 Conditions:
 1. Go from the lobby to Level 9 Mission 2